Trimurti: Evolution

 There must be some doubt as to whether the Hindu tradition has ever recognized Brahma as the Supreme Deity in the way that Visnu and Siva have been conceived of and worshiped.

-The concept of Trimurti is also present in the Maitri Upanishad, where the three gods are explained as three of his supreme forms.
+The concept of Trimurti is also present in the Maitri Upanishad 5:2, wherein the three gods are explained as three of God's supreme forms:

+Brahma, Rudra, and Vishnu are called the supreme forms of him.
+His portion of darkness is Rudra.
+His portion of passion is Brahma.
+His portion of purity is Visnu".

 Views within Hinduism

 The word ‘trimurti’ means ‘three forms’.
 In the trimurti, Brahma is the creator, Vishnu is the preserver and Shiva is the destroyer.

 Remember the difference between Brahman (with an ‘n’), which refers to Ultimate Reality, and Brahma (with no ‘n’), which refers to the creator god.